imp_iris <- mice(iris.mis, m=10, maxit=25, meth="pmm", seed=500, printFlag=FALSE)

 Recapping prior steps of imputing, and then creating the completed long data set.

-## imp_iris <- mice(iris.mis, m=10, maxit=25, meth="pmm", seed=500, printFlag=FALSE)
+## imp_pen <- mice(pen.miss, m=10, maxit=25, meth="pmm", seed=500, printFlag=FALSE)

-iris_long <- complete(imp_iris, 'long', include=TRUE)
+pen_long <- complete(imp_pen, 'long', include=TRUE)

 We create the new ratio variable on the long data:

 Let’s visualize this to see how different the distributions are across imputation.
-Notice imputation “0” still has missing data - this is a result of using include = TRUE and keeping the original data as part of the iris_long data.
+Notice imputation “0” still has missing data - this is a result of using include = TRUE and keeping the original data as part of the pen_long data.

-ggpubr::ggboxplot(iris_long, y="ratio", x="Species", facet.by = ".imp")
+ggboxplot(pen_long, y="ratio", x="species", facet.by = ".imp")

 Then convert the data back to mids object, specifying the variable name that identifies the imputation number.

-imp_iris1 <- as.mids(iris_long, .imp = ".imp")
+imp_pen1 <- as.mids(pen_long, .imp = ".imp")

 Now we can conduct analyses such as an ANOVA (in linear model form) to see if this ratio differs significantly across the species.

-nova.ratio <- with(imp_iris1, lm(ratio ~ Species))
+nova.ratio <- with(imp_pen1, lm(ratio ~ species))

 pool(nova.ratio) |> summary()